 ½ cup seedless raspberry jam

 Sift flour and baking powder into a bowl; set aside.
-Pulse pecans, confectioners’ sugar, salt, and cinnamon in a food processor until finely ground (but not wet); transfer to the bowl of an electric mixer fitted with the paddle attachment.
+Pulse pecans (if using), confectioners’ sugar, salt, and cinnamon in a food processor until finely ground (but not wet); transfer to the bowl of an electric mixer fitted with the paddle attachment.

 Add butter and granulated sugar; mix on medium speed until fluffy.
 Mix in vanilla and egg.
 Reduce speed to low.
 Add flour mixture; mix until combined.
 Halve dough; shape into disks.
 Wrap in plastic; refrigerate until firm, at least 2 hours.